What You Need To Know

 Where can I get more information?

 It’s important to get information from a reliable source such as the Health Service Executive (HSE) or Health Protection Surveillance Centre (HPSC).
-At MPOWER, we are working with these agencies on the response to monkeypox with our partners in the Gay Health Network.
+At MPOWER, we are working with these agencies on the response to mpox with our partners in the Gay Health Network.
 We’ll be updating the information on our website and through social media as the situation changes.